baptistecs/Natural-Cycles/README.md

 ### Firebase Realtime Database - Service account creation for Admin SDK

-Create a service account & save the content of the serviceAccountKey.json in `config/production/firebase.json`
+Create a service account & save the content of the serviceAccountKey.json in the SERVICE_ACCOUNT environment variable

 Documentation: https://firebase.google.com/support/guides/service-accounts